mmikowski/hi_score/README.md

   $ xhi help 0-5
 ```

-The `xhi` tool will often run more than one stage even when we specify just one.
+Even if we specify only one stage the `bin/xhi` tool will often run more.
 That is because many stages require prequisites as discussed in the following section.

 ### Prerequisite resolution
-The `xhi` has a sophisticated prerequisite resolver that ensures required stages are run only if required.
+The `bin/xhi` has a sophisticated prerequisite resolver that ensures required stages are run only if required.

 #### Goal prerequisites
 Goal prerequisites are stages that are always run before before the target stage.
-For example, if we run `xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
-If either prerequisite fails, `xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
+For example, if we run `bin/xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
+If either prerequisite fails, `bin/xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
 Goal prequesites are configuired in `package.json.xhi_commandTable`.

 #### Environment prequisites
 These are stages that must be successfuly completed in the development environment.
-For example, if we run `xhi dev_commit` but have not run `xhi install`, the `install` stage will be run before the `dev_commit` stage.
+For example, if we run `bin/xhi dev_commit` but have not run `bin/xhi install`, the `install` stage will be run before the `dev_commit` stage.
 The success or failure of each stage is saved in the state file (`lib/xhi_state.json`) and the next stage is run.
 If the `install` stage succeeds it will not be included in future prerequisite calculations.

 Environment prerequisites may be invalidated.
-For example, if `xhi install` or `xhi upgrade` fail, the tool will mark the `install` stage as failed and this will be attempted again in the next `xhi` invocation that require it as a prerequisite.
+For example, if `bin/xhi install` or `bin/xhi upgrade` fail, the tool will mark the `install` stage as failed and this will be attempted again in the next `bin/xhi` invocation that require it as a prerequisite.

 Explicitly requested stages will run again regardless of their last success statuses.
-For example, `xhi dev_lint` may or may not run the `install` stage, but `xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `xhi help-dev_lint` will also run `install` since it is explicitly within the range provided.
+For example, `bin/xhi dev_lint` may or may not run the `install` stage, but `bin/xhi install,dev_lint` will *always* run the `install` stage because it is explicitly listed. `bin/xhi help-dev_lint` will also run `install` since it is explicitly within the range provided (`help-dev_lint`).
 We can reset the status by removing the `stage_status_map` from the `lib/xhi_state.json` file.

 ### Exit status
 If all the stages of a range are successful an exit status of `0` is provided.
 If any stage fails processing of the range stops and an exit status of `1` is provided.
 In Bash, the return status is available in the `$?` environment variable.
-With minor
+If we apply minor adjustments to disable terminal interaction `bin/xhi` should be capable of integration to other tool chains.

 ---
 ## Feature-module architecture
-Please see `xhi design` for an overview of the architecture we've been advocating since 2011.
-We ecourge developer to create feature modules that contain their own isolated data and models when appropriate.
+Please see `bin/xhi design` for an overview of the architecture we've been advocating since 2011.
+We create feature modules that contain their own isolated data and models when appropriate.
 This is pragmatic, recognizes the fractal nature of MVC, and is compatible with recent libraries such as React and Vue.
 A slicker image is shown below.

 ![Feature module architecture][_0C]

 ---
 ## Code Style
-We use the code style presented in [Single Page Web Applications - JavaScript end-to-end][_00] (see reviews on [Amazon][_02]) in the upcoming 2nd editions.
-The [quick reference][_03] and the [full code standard][_04] are available are included in the `docs` directory.
+We use the code style presented in [Single Page Web Applications - JavaScript end-to-end][_00] (see reviews on [Amazon][_02]) in the upcoming 2nd edition.
+The [full code standard][_04] is found in the `docs` directory.

 ---
 ## Browser compatibility